Flow-CS196/Flow-CS196.github.io/README.md

 START - The start shape signals the first block of a new file and cannot be deleted.
 When writing a new file, connect your second statement to the start parallelogram.

-SIMPLE - The simple shape creates a block of code for statements just as "{}" would in JavaScript.
+SIMPLE - The simple rectangle creates a block of code for statements just as "{}" would in JavaScript.

+CONDITIONAL - The conditional diamond creates a conditional statement inside the file.

+INPUT - The input oval allows the user to enter any input that can be evaluated by the eval() function.
+For example, entering the string "k = 7;" creates a new variable "k" containg the double "7" in Javascript.

+Saving and Loading

+  Saving will save the Flow file locally to your computer.
+Use the load button to retrieve that file for editing or use later.

+Things You Shouldn't Do

+  Do not use the "$" as a variable or the keyword "this" in your file.